AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 of daisies into the Monongahela.
 Perhaps

-a certain nose accumulated a few scents
+a certain nose spent a few scents toiling

-toiling overtime in the olfactories, but why
+overtime in the olfactories, but why would

-did my Beloved flee after Jamal finished
+my Beloved dash after Jamal finished

 fingering falling water?
 Here I should be